ChainLaunch

 By the end of this guide, you'll have:

-• LocalStack running locally as an AWS KMS substitute
+• LocalStack running locally as a free AWS KMS substitute

 • A Fabric network with 1 peer org, 1 orderer org, and a channel — all keys in KMS